spencerhallman/PDA/README.md

 ## Getting Started

+### For New Developers (RECOMMENDED)
+1. **Start with `PDA_Complete_Developer_Guide.md`** - Complete learning resource designed for junior developers
+2. Follow the guided learning path from foundation to modernization
+3. Practice with the included exercises and code examples
+4. Use the integrated EARS business rules for understanding system behavior

-### For Analysis
+### For System Analysis
 1. Review the `analyze&create_MarkDown.md` for comprehensive system understanding
 2. Examine the business rules in `PDA_Business_Rules_EARS_Format.md`
 3. Explore the source code organization in the three main directories

-### For Modernization
+### For Modernization Projects
 1. Use the business rules as requirements specifications
 2. Follow the modernization roadmap in the analysis report
+3. Reference the API design patterns in the developer guide
-3. Preserve the 78 business rules during technology migration
+4. Preserve the 78 business rules during technology migration
-4. Maintain transaction integrity and data validation patterns

 ## Contributing